How To Remove Primer From Wood? (4 Methods)

 2. Apply The Paint Stripper

-After applying your Citristrip, cover it with a nylon or plastic bag for at least 30 minutes.
+After applying Citristrip, cover it with a nylon or plastic bag for at least 30 minutes.
 This improves the efficiency of the paint stripper compound.

 The way paint strippers work is they absorb the primer coat from the surface and then dry over it.
 Once the stripping compound dries, you can scrape it off and the primer will come off too.